Understanding your credit rating

-By law and upon request, you have the right to obtain a copy of your credit file.
-You can obtain a copy by mail, free of charge, by completing the application form at www.consumer.equifax.ca.
+By law and upon request, you have the right to obtain a copy of your credit score and report.
+You can obtain a copy free of charge, by becoming a member at www.Equifax.ca

 You must first complete the Consumer Credit Report Update Form.

 - Call Equifax at 1-800-465-7166 between 8:00 am and 5:00 pm EST

 - Send the form by fax at 514-355-8502

 Equifax will verify the necessary information and mail you a confirmation.
 Equifax will review any new details you provide and compare it to the information in our files.
 If our initial review does not resolve the problem, we will contact the source of the information to verify its accuracy.
 If the source informs us that the information is incorrect or incomplete, they will send Equifax updated information and we will change our file accordingly.
 If the source confirms that the information is correct, we will not make any change to our file.
 In either case, you may add a statement to our file explaining any concerns you have.
 Equifax will include your statement on all future credit reports we prepare if it contains 400 characters or less.

 If Equifax changes our file in response to your request, we will automatically send you an updated credit report to show you the changes.
 At your request, we will also send an updated credit report to any of our customers who received one within 60 days before the change was made.

 You must first complete the Investigation Request Form.